VICE-Team/svn-mirror/vice/doc/readmes/Readme-BeOS.txt

 -------------------------------------
 - Sometimes the application loses the keyboard focus; no keystrokes are accepted inside the emu, so the emulator has to be restarted.
-- I discovered several sound problems on my slower machine (P100) with a non-official driver for sb16.
+  (I have not observed this; it may no longer be true.)
+- The sound code has changed significantly and may change more in the future.
+  How many machines it does (not) work on is largely unknown at this point.
-- The monitor only works if you start the emulator from a terminal; if you start the emu from tracker and enter the monitor, you are "lost"
+- The monitor only works if you start the emulator from a terminal; if you start the emu from tracker it won't let you enter the monitor.
+- The mouse emulation is rather simplistic; if you enable Grab mouse events only mouse movements and left button clicks get sent to the emulated machine, making some of the Mouse type options useless.

 TODO
 ----------